RichardRed0x/politeia-digest/issue-005.md

 New comments observe that the proposal owner has yet to reply to any comments on the proposal, but did authorize the start of voting.

-*Recap: Easyrabbit has already listed DCR and is offering a "premium listing" for 30 DCR - with promotions like no/low trading fees and feature placement on the site and in social media.
-Comments point out that Decred has never paid for an exchange listing and generally express skepticism about this offer.*
+*Recap: Easyrabbit has already listed DCR and is offering a "premium listing" for 30 DCR - with promotions like no/low trading fees and feature placement on the site and in social media.*

 ### Approved proposal